-Yes.
-The government amended the Statutory Sick Pay legislation effective from Thursday 16 April 2020.
-People who are shielding in line with the relevant devolved public health guidance (see section one above) can now be treated as on sick leave for the period specified in their notification letters.
+No. The government has amended their guidance on Statutory Sick Pay related to coronavirus, effective from Thursday 1 April 2021.
+People who are shielding in line with the relevant devolved public health guidance (see section one above) can no longer be treated as on sick leave for the period specified in their notification letters, unless that person can prove that they are sick or Incapable of doing any work, either due to coronavirus or other significant health reasons.